trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/drilldown.md

-Describes the Interface drilldown tool that appears when you select “Drilldown” against any interface in the [Routers and Interfaces Tool](routers_and_interfaces).
-The options in Interface Drilldown tool looks slightly different depending on if [Interface Tracking](interface_tracker) is enabled or not.
+Describes the Interface drilldown tool that appears when you select “Drilldown” against any interface in the [Routers and Interfaces Tool](/docs/ug/netflow/routers_and_interfaces).
+The options in Interface Drilldown tool looks slightly different depending on if [Interface Tracking](/docs/ug/netflow/interface_tracker) is enabled or not.

 ## Without Interface Tracker